Road to Failure – Lame Excuse “Too Busy”

 Then I quickly realised the term ‘too busy’ is very common.
 In fact, it is a phrase often used by people who are lazy.
 I read this article and loved this opening paragraph – “What makes both of us liars is we constantly say we’re too busy.
 I’ve learned over the years that too busy is simply code word for either not interested or simply a means of not being able to manage your life correctly because you’re lazy.
 Therefore, you’re either a lazy liar who cannot manage your life correctly or you’re simply not interested.”

 Still with me or insulted at this point?
 The last thing a writer needs to do is insult his audience.
 I’m here to offer an awakening because I fell culprit to the ‘too busy’ syndrome years ago and getting out of it gave me the potential to become aware, productive, and happy.
 It made me a human again.
 Watch this amazing motivational video and remember this every morning:

 As I dug deeper into articles when writing this post Road to Failure – Lame Excuse “Too Busy” I started to realise this is a vanity issue.
-However being too busy is not respectable anymore.
-The article shows some amazing quotes no much better than “Being busy is not the same as being productive,” says Tim Ferriss, “…and is more often used as a guise for avoiding the few critically important but uncomfortable actions.
+However, being too busy is not respectable any more.
+The article shows some amazing quotes no much better than “Being busy is not the same as being productive,” says Tim Ferriss, “…and is more often used as a guide for avoiding the few critically important but uncomfortable actions.
 Being busy is a form of laziness – lazy thinking and indiscriminate action.”